 As I walked along the bamboo walkway.
 I thought the place was almost surrounded by water.
 No?
 It was a Mangrove garden after all.

 Along the bamboo walkway.
-I can see a lot of angles that would best for photo walk.
+I can see a lot of angles that would best for a photo walk.

 As I took a photo walk.
 One of the captures that I can say the best.
 Is my photo captures on their “Bamboo Tower”

 The tower was my last spot and I had a chance to speak with one of the officials in Obo-ob Eco park.
-He showed me some photos with the garden that they captured before and after typhoon Yolanda hits the town.
+He showed me some photos of the garden that they captured before and after typhoon Yolanda hits the town.

 Park Entry Fees: